Rose turret: Development

 Despite Sorley's views, development of an upgraded rear turret for the Lancaster proceeded slowly.
-Harris became frustrated with the slow progress of the project, and did not believe that the Air Ministry would be able to produce the turret in time.
-As a result, he decided to go outside the official channels and personally asked the small Gainsborough firm of Rose Brothers to develop a turret for the Lancaster; this company had previously developed an improved gun mounting for the Handley Page Hampden bomber in 1940 upon a request from Harris.
+Harris became frustrated with the slow progress of the project and did not believe that the Air Ministry would be able to produce the turret in time.
+As a result, he decided to go outside the official channels and personally asked the small Gainsborough firm of Rose Brothers to develop a turret for the Lancaster; this company had previously developed an improved gun mounting for the Handley Page Hampden medium bomber in 1940 upon a request from Harris.
 The Ministry of Aircraft Production subsequently offered to provide draughtsmen to help Rose Brothers develop the turret, but the head of the company turned down this offer and relied upon Air Vice Marshal Edward Rice for technical advice.
 Rice was one of the senior Bomber Command station commanders, and had travelled with Harris to visit Rose Brothers at the start of the project.
-He subsequently led No. 1 Group RAF.
+He subsequently led No. 1 Group RAF from February.

 Harris obtained Sorley's agreement to support the development of what was by then known as the Rose turret in June 1943.
 However, Nash & Thompson, which produced the Lancaster's .303 turrets, was also commissioned to develop a .50 inch armed turret as the Air Ministry and Ministry of Aircraft production did not want to rely upon Rose Brothers alone.
 Nash & Thompson's design was known as the FN82.

 Development of the two new turret designs continued throughout 1943, but neither was ready by early 1944.
 The Rose turret shook severely during its early firing trials; this was eventually attributed to poor workmanship of the turret's base ring.
 In June 1944, the RAF placed an order for 600 Rose turrets after the problems with the design had been resolved.